GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Evaluation

 \subsection{Overhead Analysis of Graph Breaks}

-We conducted an analysis to evaluate how fixing graph breaks with \textsc{GraphMend} reduces overhead.
-We analyze \texttt{Qwen-Audio-Chat} model running on an A40 GPU which has 2 graph breaks.

-To ensure a consistent comparison in this section, all activity plots (Figures~\ref{fig:original_activity}, \ref{fig:original_cold_activity}, \ref{fig:fixed_activity}, and \ref{fig:fixed_cold_activity}) are drawn only for the time interval between the first and second CUDA graph executions in the original model; for the fixed model, we consider the identical time region.
+Sections~\ref{subsec:cold_start} and~\ref{subsec:warm} attributed the speedups to CUDA graph recording overhead and CPU--GPU synchronization.
+In this section, we verify this attribution at the trace level by analyzing profiler traces of Qwen Audio Chat on an A40 GPU, which contains two graph breaks caused by data-dependent control flow.
+For a consistent comparison, all activity plots (Figures~\ref{fig:original_activity}--\ref{fig:fixed_cold_activity}) show the time interval between the first and second CUDA graph executions in the original model; the same interval is used for the fixed model.